mate-academy/layout_landing-page/README.md

 # Short description of the project.

-This project contains technologies such as html and sass.
+This project contains technologies such as HTML and SASS.
 The project was developed using the BEM methodology.

 - [MYBIKE landing](https://www.figma.com/file/NZQAIydtHo5QkINyGLHNcq/BIKE-New-Version?node-id=0%3A1)